 Allergies in Children

-What are allergies in children?
+What are allergies in a child?

 Allergies are problems of the immune system.
 Most allergic reactions happen when the immune system reacts to a “false alarm.”
 Normally, the human body defends itself against harmful things, such as viruses or bacteria.
 But sometimes the defenses violently attack mostly mild things, such as dust, mold, or pollen.